Tag Management is a system that allows the user to implement an analytical code snippet. Through

 Google Tag Manager Login.
 Then click “Start For Free” to create or

 address.
-Input a descriptive name for ‘Account Name’ it will help you to navigate account
+Input a descriptive name for ‘Account Name’ it will help you to navigate the account

 and select country.
 Then set web URL, www.yoursite.com.
 It’s doesn’t require to use